 This would have the immediate effect of putting dominant suppliers pushing proprietary standards on notice, and provide certainty to all suppliers that if they invested in building software that is compliant with the relevant open standards, they would face far fewer non-technical barriers to entry into the government procurement market.
 It would also break the proprietary lock-in hostage situation we currently have.

-Government procurement costs with specific suppliers are not generally available, so I can only guess here, but those savings could approach hundreds of millions of dollars - perhaps even a billion - per year.
+Government procurement costs with specific suppliers are not generally available (due to the hugely over-used "commercial sensitivity" excuse), so I can only guess here, but those savings could approach hundreds of millions of dollars - perhaps even a billion - per year.
 And all of this without any loss of capability.
 If incumbent suppliers are able to meet these criteria, and compete successfully on the level playing field this creates, there would not even be much drastic change in the short term.

 The UK took this approach in 2014.
 Unfortunately, their commitment has flagged somewhat due to withering condemnation from incumbent (and very politically influential) proprietary suppliers, and massive pressure from their legions of lobbyists.
 I trust that the NZ government, with its reputation for ethical practice, would be far more robust in maintaining its commitment in the face of commercial pressures from almost exclusively overseas multinational corporations.
 This could be one of those opportunities for New Zealand government to display real global leadership and vision.